 - automatically determine and respond to changes to plans according to circumstances

 - monitor every stage of the supply chain from price quotation to delivery

-Before choosing a system, talk to your partners and suppliers about technical issues and compatibility - otherwise you may bring in a system that your partners can't connect to.
+Before choosing a system, talk to your partners and suppliers about technical issues and compatibility.
+If you don't consult them, you may end up choosing a system that your partners can't connect to.

-If you're not the biggest business in the supply chain, you may have no choice which software package to buy.
+If you're not the biggest business in the supply chain, you may not have a choice in deciding which software package to buy.
 Supply chains are often controlled by the biggest companies, requiring your system to be compatible with theirs.
-See also challenges in supply chain software implementation.
+Read more about the challenges in supply chain software implementation.